claradab/python-cebd-1100/README.md

 __Note: this argument will default to size if any other string is passed__
 7. outlier_sensitivity: this is a multiplier in a customized IQR calculation, which ultiamately generates a sub-array of outliers.
 This should be a float (recommended between 0 and 2).
 If outlier_sensitivity is zero, then your outliers are in the 1st and 4th quartile of your data.
 The higher the outlier_sensitivity, the fewer the outliers.

-###2.
-Plotting your distributions:
+### 2. Plotting your distributions:
 To plot your distribution, you have to run the **plotdistribution** function from the **plotting.py** file, which takes the following arguments:
 1. y: this is the column that has your target data.
 This should be a numpy array.
 2. number of bins: choose the number of bins for the histogram.
-The larger the data set, the more likely you’ll want a large number of bins.
+The larger the data set, the more likely youâ€™ll want a large number of bins.
 This should be an int.
 3: plottitle: this will be the title of your graph.
 This should be a string.

-###3.
-Grouping/creating clusters:
+### 3. Grouping/creating clusters:
 To create clusters, you have to run the **create_clusters** function from the **clustering.py** file, which takes the following arguments:
 1. x: the column that you want to use as a basis for clustering.
 This should be a numpy array.
 2. y: this is the column that has your target data.
 This should be a numpy array.